metta-systems/libsss/doc/spec.md

 Stream frame is used to transfer data on each individual stream.
 It also serves as an ATTACH packet to initiate a new stream.
 ```
-Frame type: 0
+Frame type: 0 + flags
 Flags: FIN, INIT, USID, OFFSET, DATA LENGTH
 ```
- * When `INIT` bit is set, this frame initiates the stream by providing stream and parent unique IDs.
+ * When `i = INIT` bit is set, this frame initiates the stream by providing stream and parent unique IDs.
- * When `USID` bit is set, this `INIT` frame includes full stream Unique ID, for means of reattachment of pre-existing stream to a channel. `USID` bit can only be set when `INIT` bit is set.
+ * When `u = USID` bit is set, this `INIT` frame includes full stream Unique ID, for means of reattachment of pre-existing stream to a channel. `USID` bit can only be set when `INIT` bit is set.
- * When `FIN` bit is set, this frame marks last transmission on this stream in this direction.
+ * When `f = FIN` bit is set, this frame marks last transmission on this stream in this direction.
- * `OFFSET` bits encode length of the stream offset field.
+ * `ooo = OFFSET` bits encode length of the stream offset field.
 A 0, 16, 24, 32, 40, 48, 56, or 64 bit unsigned number specifying the byte offset in the stream for this block of data.
 000 corresponds to 0 bits and 111 corresponds to 64 bits. (@todo Should offset be always present?)
- * When `DATA LENGTH` bit is set, this frame has a limited number of bytes for this stream, provided in length field, otherwise stream data occupies the rest of the packet.
+ * When `d = DATA LENGTH` bit is set, this frame has a limited number of bytes for this stream, provided in length field, otherwise stream data occupies the rest of the packet.

 If `FIN` bit is set, stream data length may be zero.
 Otherwise, data length must be non-zero.